cs4s/ddo/index.md

 # Teacher Workshop

 ## Purpose
-This workshop is intended to be a quick introduction to Scratch.
-Scratch is a tool for creating animations, games and other programs.
+This workshop is intended to be a quick introduction to [Scratch](http://scratch.mit.edu).
+Scratch is a tool for creating interactive stories, animations and games.
 We have provided a few activities that you can explore at your own pace.
 If you're already familiar with Scratch or have any questions about it - please let us know.

 ## Who We Are
 We are Dr Elena Prieto and Mr Daniel Hickmott, from the School of Education at the University of Newcastle.
 We have been running